-The best place to start if you are taking the train is Grand Central Terminal.
+The best place to start your NYC fabric stores adventure is by taking the train is Grand Central Terminal.
 If you are coming in on Amtrak and start at Penn Station, this will work for you too.
 Our starting point for all other travelers is Mood Fabrics.
 I like to start at Mood for two reasons:

 - It can be overwhelming at the end of your trip when you are tired.

 - When starting from Grand Central, your bags are empty on the longest part of the walk – important to consider.

 Speaking of bags.
-I take one wheely carry on bag (this is a good one from Amazon) with a back pack inside.
-This is a day trip itinerary, so I’ll add a water and some snack bars incase I get hangry.
+I take one wheely carry on bag (this is a good one from Amazon) with a backpack inside.
+This is a day trip itinerary, so I’ll pack water and some snack bars incase I get hangry.
 Ready, Set, Go – NYC fabric stores here we come!

 Mood Fabrics is halfway down the block on the right side of the street, 225 W 37th Street, take the elevator to the 3rd Floor and have FUN!
 The attendant at the door will ask you to check your bag, this is another reason I like to start here – my back is empty!
 Be sure to have your camera ready, Swatch is a quick one!
 I usually spend 1 to 1 ½ hours in Mood depending on my list.